seiscomp-macOS/seiscomp/README.md

 brew install hdf5
-brew install mysql #mariadb can also be installed as an alternative brew install ncurses brew install openssl #installs OpenSSL@3 brew install qt5 brew install swig
+brew install mysql #mariadb can also be installed as an alternative brew install ncurses brew install openssl brew install qt5 brew install swig
 ```

-Note: If you need a more specific version of Python, e.g:
+Note: If you need a more specific version of Python with NumPy, e.g. Python 3.10:

 `brew install python@3.10`
+`pip3.10 install numpy`

 After that check or update your PATH to include Homebrew paths: